- What is Indonesia Deposit Insurance Corporation (IDIC)?

 The depositor should wait for the result of reconciliation and verification process made by IDIC.
 The announcement of the result will be placed in the bank’s offices, newspapers and/or IDIC’s website.

-- Who are the members of IDIC Deposit Insurance Program?In accordance to Article 37B of Law Number 10 Year 1999 on Banking, every bank must insured public funds which deposited at the bank.
-IDIC was formed to insure public deposits.In article 12 of Law Number 24 Year 2004 concerning Indonesia Deposit Insurance Corporation firmly stated that every bank which operates within the territory of the Republic of Indonesia is obligated to become a member of the Deposit Insurance.
-That includes commercial banks and rural banks; national banks, joint venture banks, and foreign banks as well as conventional banks and syaria banks.
+- Who are the members of IDIC Deposit Insurance Program?In accordance to Article 37B of Law Number 10 of 1999 on Banking, every bank must insured public funds which deposited at the bank.
+IDIC was formed to insure public deposits.In article 12 of Law Number 24 of 2004 concerning Indonesia Deposit Insurance Corporation firmly stated that every bank which operates within the territory of the Republic of Indonesia is obligated to become a member of the Deposit Insurance.
+That includes commercial banks and rural banks; national banks, joint venture banks, and foreign banks as well as conventional banks and Islamic banks.

 - What are the duties of member of deposit insurance program?

 As a member, every bank is obliged to: